thesquaredev/website-staging/src/pages/technology/software-systems/1-hero.md

 ##
 template: default
 component: hero
-heading: Transforming Data into Knowledge
+heading: Our software systems are built to be smart and scale
-description: Turn data into your organiaztion's power and make strategic choices.
+description: Software engineering is what makes our AI systems scale.
+Advanced systems is what we do.
-image: library-books.jpg
+image: servers.jpg
-btnTxt: ''
+btnTxt:
-btnUrl: ''
+btnUrl:
 ---